-It has been forty-six years since the inception of One-Day International cricket.
+It has been 46 years since the inception of One-Day International cricket.
 The first One-Day International was played on 5 January 1971 between Australia and England at the Melbourne Cricket Ground.

 Australia won the match by five wickets and set a record as the first team to win an ODI match.
 Since then, ODI cricket has beheld a number of records.
 Can any Country beat Australia's hat-trick World Cup winning record?
 This is a record which every Australian can proudly say.

 However, we are not going to talk about the famous records in this article.
-This article lists the records that the owning teams would love to erase them from the Cricketing record books, the most embarrassing ones.
+This article lists the records that the owning teams would love to erase from the cricketing books.

 # 1 Pakistan Vs England, 2016 - most runs conceded in an ODI - 444 Runs